hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/hosted-instances.md

 ![Each dedicated instance contains a PRISM Cloud Agent Enterprise, a PRISM Cloud Agent, a Verifiable Data Registry and Dedicated Relational Storage](/img/hosted-instances-overview-4.svg)

-Each instance exposes many HTTP routes, allowing an organisation to consume the components' capabilities.
+Each instance exposes many HTTP routes, allowing an organization to consume the components' capabilities.

  **PRISM Cloud Agent**, which sits at the core of every PRISM instance, provides:
   - a *DIDComm v2* endpoint for agent-to-agent communication - See [Agent Orientated Architeture](../architecture/agent-orientated-architecture) and [DIDComm](../architecture/didcomm)